Ezequiel92/julia_apps/README.md

 ## Output

-- For the apps that generate some kind of output, it will be stored in `output/`.
+- For the apps that generate some kind of output, it will be stored in the `output/` directory within each app folder.
-- The folder `auxiliary/` is used to store working files for the scripts, and it can be deleted between runs.

 ## ⚠️ Warning